National conventions

 In the first round of voting:

-• Superdelegates in the Democratic Party cannot vote in the first round of a contested convention.
-But they can vote in the first round of a convention in which a candidate already has enough delegates through primaries and caucuses to get the nomination.
+- Superdelegates in the Democratic Party cannot vote in the first round of a contested convention.
+But they can vote in the first round of a convention if a candidate already has secured enough delegates through the primaries and caucuses to get the nomination.

 Balloting continues until one candidate receives the required majority to win the nomination.